nyorain/ny/README.md

 ```````````

 <h2> Example </h2>
-This basic example demonstrate how to create an app which creates a toplevelWindow in just a few lines.
+This basic example demonstrate how to create a toplevelWindow in just a few lines.

 `````````````
 #include <ny/ny.hpp>